 First, we are not entitled to go through life without adversity.
 No one gets through unscathed (Ecclesiastes).
 Job learned that in the hardest imaginable way.
 He persevered and came out on the other side, stronger and richly blessed by God.

 The passage from James offers guidance on how to deal with adversity.
-Ok, I have to honestly say I've never considered it pure joy when going through tough things.
+Ok, I can honestly say I've never considered it pure joy when going through tough things.
 Here's the message.
-James tells us trials produces steadfastness.
+James tells us trials produce steadfastness.
 In other words, they can strengthen us.